The HP DesignJet Z6100ps is a wide-format color inkjet printer that prints on rolls of paper that come in these widths:

 If you need paper in a size or type not shown, please contact the plotter administrator.
 HP makes lots of fancy papers, including canvas for fine art.

-For jobs at least 4 feet long, the prices are comparable to the old plotter, which is about $4-6 a running foot.
+Jobs at least 4 feet long, are about $4-6 a running foot.
 Shorter posters are more expensive, but longer posters are cheaper!
-This is because each print job is assessed a fixed cost of $15.29 for equipment recovery.
+This is because each print job is assessed a fixed cost of $20.00 for equipment recovery.
 Then actual paper and ink costs are added to that.
 See the above table for paper costs.
 Ink costs vary depending on the coverage.
 For 100% ink coverage, the cost is about $0.40/sq ft.
 For 25% coverage, the cost is about $0.10/sq ft.
 The higher the quality, the more ink is used.
 So if you don't need "Best" quality, choose Normal, Normal-fast, or Fast.
 Details on the plotter pricing are here.